 Sex hormones direct the closure of growth plates on long bones.
 To the extent spay/neuter disrupts the production of sex hormones in an individual dog, it will delay the closure of growth plates on the long bones, provided the spay or neuter occurs before the growth plates have closed.61,108 The closure of bony growth plates generally occurs when the dog is between the ages of 4 and 18 months.
 Unfortunately, for the most part neutering (or spaying) is being performed prior to 6 months of age as advocated by many veterinarians and animal activists.

 In 2014, UC Davis released research which allows us to amplify the findings of the 200783 systematic review referred to in our Research, Spay and Neuter sections of this site.
 The 2014 study 61 acknowledges that in the last three decades, the practice of spaying female dogs and castrating males (both referred to in this study as neutering) has greatly increased.
 Generally, spay/neuter is advocated prior to 6 months at UC Davis.
-A 2008 study 89 concludes that the prevalence of hip dysplasia and cranial cruciate ligament tear have also increased over time.
+A 2008 study 89 concludes that the prevalence of hip dysplasia and cranial cruciate ligament tear have also increased over the last four decades.

 The aforementioned 2014 UC Davis study combined the incidence of all three joint disorders that have shown evidence of being increased by spay/neuter (i.e., hip dysplasia, cranial cruciate ligament tear, and elbow dysplasia) for one data-point representing the incidence of dogs diagnosed with at least one of the joint disorders.
 This analysis was also deemed logical for pathophysiological reasons because a disruption of the growth plate closure by gonadal hormone removal in the joint developmental stage would be expected to apply to all the joint disorders.